Skip to Main Content

 Schedule adjustments can be made during the first ten days of the semester, with the exception of early/late 8 week courses.
 Courses can be added or dropped without record appearing on a transcript.
 After this deadline, students may withdraw from courses, which will appear on the transcript.
 Please note there is a later deadline for withdrawing from classes.

-In order to add or drop a course, follow these steps:
+In order to add or drop a course, follow the steps outlined in this registration video.

-6) If you intend to purchase the book from a different source, be sure to use the ISBN number to search for it on other websites to ensure you get the correct edition.
+- If you intend to purchase the book from a different source, be sure to use the ISBN number to search for it on the other websites to ensure you get the correct edition.

-Instructors also will post the required course material in the course syllabus, which is usually dispersed on the first day of class.
+- Instructors will also post the required course materials in the course syllabus which you can access through Canvas on the first day of classes.

 Associate of Science in Business